 It’s an extraordinary read, especially accompanied by lustrous photography of Meret’s unsettling yet appealing creations.
 There’s a stunning finesse to her sculptures, so that they’re at once elegant and discomfiting – a duality I find irresistible.

 Published to accompany an exhibition at the Museo d’rate della Swizzeria Italiana, the tome humbly describes itself as a catalogue.
 In fact, it is a beautifully put together coffee table book worthy of treating as a work of art in its own right, yet packaged in such a way that you can draw it into your arms to shape and stimulate your own creative meanderings, just as Meret’s mind and spirit shaped and stimulated generations of artists, thinkers and innovators.
 Quite frankly, a fabulous last-minute Christmas present or New Year’s gift to yourself.

 Meret Oppenheim: Works in Dialogue from Max Ernst to Mona Hatoum is published by Skira.

 What are you reading?
 I’d love to know.
 I’m always happy to receive reviews of books, art, theatre and film.
-To submit or suggest a book review, please send an email to Judy(at)socketcreative.com.
+To submit or suggest a book review, please send an email to judydarley(at)iCloud.com.